ices-eg/wg_WGEEL/Misc/data_call_2022/SE.md

 Modified series: 1 value updated in the db

 New dataseries: 9 values inserted in the db
+TAKE 2 New dataseries after database delete: 15 new values inserted in the database

-Modified dataseries: 620 values updated in the db (added a quality id)
+Modified dataseries: 620 values updated in the db (added a quality id) TAKE 2 modified dataseries after database delete: 620 values updated in the db

 New group metrics: 4 and 4 new values inserted in the group and metric tables